idkbutimlucas/f1-back/README.md

-# Front F1 championat 🏁
+# Back F1 championat 🏁

 # About 👨🏼‍🏫 :